clinaresl/testbot/README.md

 different types:

 * Sys tables: they store *only* sys variables.
-Sys tables are populated with information extracted in every cycle of the execution
+Sys tables are populated with information extracted in every cycle of the execution.
+They have to be preceded by the prefix `sys_`

-* Data tables: they hold any type of variable but sys variables.
+* Data tables: they hold any type of variable (and also sys variables).
 They are populated with information extracted after the execution of a particular solver or the parsing of a specific file.
+Thus, if sys variables are included then the last value they take is inserted into the database.
+They have to be preceded by the prefix `data_`

-* User tables: they can not contain sys variables and are never used by autobot.
+* User tables: they are never used by autobot.
 They are just defined for giving third-party software the possibility to store private information.
+They have to be preceded by the prefix `user_`

 # Installation #